 diabetic kidney disease

 Chronic kidney disease occurs in about 40% of patients with type 2 diabetes over time.
 Prevalence of end-stage renal disease is about 1% in those with type 2 diabetes (cross-sectional data).
 Chronic kidney disease is driven by uncontrolled blood pressure and glucose, and increases the risk of cardiovascular disease at least fourfold.
 An estimated glomerular filtration rate (eGFR) <60 mL/1.73m²/minute establishes a diagnosis of chronic kidney disease, and microalbuminuria or albuminuria establishes a diagnosis of nephropathy.
-Either of these findings should prompt increased efforts to aggressively manage systolic blood pressure, avoid nonsteroidal anti-inflammatory drugs (NSAIDs), and consider use of antihyperglycemic drugs with low risk of hypoglycemia and pronounced renal benefits (such as sodium-glucose co-transporter 2 [SGLT2] inhibitors or glucagon-like peptide-1 [GLP-1] agonists).
+Either of these findings should prompt increased efforts to aggressively manage systolic blood pressure, avoid nonsteroidal anti-inflammatory drugs (NSAIDs), and consider use of antihyperglycemic drugs with low risk of hypoglycemia and pronounced renal benefits (such as sodium-glucose co-transporter 2 [SGLT2] inhibitors, and, to a lesser degree, glucagon-like peptide-1 [GLP-1] agonists).

 Also important are use of an ACE inhibitor or angiotensin-II receptor antagonist, and optimization of glucose control.
 When eGFR is lower than 30 mL/minute/1.73m², referral to a nephrologist for expectant management of end-stage renal disease is necessary.